WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 # Terminology

 Author
+: The entity that wrote the content in a particular resource.
+This specification deals with publishers rather than authors.

+Publisher
 : The entity that controls the server for a particular origin {{?RFC6454}}.
-The author can get a CA to issue certificates for their private keys and can run a TLS server for their origin.
+The publisher can get a CA to issue certificates for their private keys and can run a TLS server for their origin.

 Exchange (noun)
 : An HTTP request/response pair.
 This can either be a request from a client and